cocaco-dev/git-commit-history/README.md

 ## Deploy

 This project can be locally deploy with docker-compose.
-You need to create an a file called .env on the root of folder "client".
+If there is an update on the repo run docker-compose build to recompile the files and get the new changes with docker.
 To run the project, on the root folder run:
 ```bash
   docker-compose up -d